 The insurance company that insures that hotel affects settlement.
 I have settled hotel accident cases with Hartford, Zurich Insurance, Liberty Mutual and others.

 Insurance companies have different reputations.
 Some are known for paying better than others.
-For example, Scottsdale Insurance Company has a reputation for being more generous than the Hartford or Zurich Insurance.
+For example, Zurich Insurance Company has a reputation for being more generous than the Liberty Mutual or The Hartford.

 How Long Does an Injured Person Have to Sue a hotel for Personal Injury?

 An injured victim has four (4) years to sue a hotel for negligence in a Florida accident.